 Golf: PGA seeks to sue Saudi Fund and its chief as LIV feud widens

 The lobbying claim comes as the PGA and LIV spar over records sought by each side ahead of a trial set for January 2024.
-PHOTO: AFP

-LOS ANGELES - The PGA Tour has asked a judge to let it sue Saudi Arabia’s Public Investment Fund (PIF) and its chief Yasir Othman Al-Rumayyan as a dispute with its rival LIV Golf widens.
+LOS ANGELES – The PGA Tour has asked a judge to let it sue Saudi Arabia’s Public Investment Fund and its chief Yasir Othman Al-Rumayyan as a dispute with its rival LIV Golf widens.

 The US golf tour is seeking to add the US$676 billion (S$890 billion) sovereign wealth fund and its governor to its lawsuit that claims the Saudi Arabia-backed LIV Golf is competing unfairly by luring PGA players with millions of dollars to breach their contracts.

-“PIF and Mr Al-Rumayyan have personally recruited tour players, played an active role in contract negotiations, and expressly approved each of the player contracts – all while knowing that these deals would interfere with the players’ tour contracts,” the PGA Tour said in a filing on Tuesday in federal court in San Jose, California.
+“PIF and Mr Al-Rumayyan have personally recruited tour players, played an active role in contract negotiations and expressly approved each of the player contracts – all while knowing that these deals would interfere with the players’ tour contracts,” the PGA Tour said in a filing on Tuesday in federal court in San Jose, California.

 The PGA Tour asked for a May 18 hearing on its request, which must be approved by a judge.